BobSoftOfficial/Stacky/README.md

 EVERY command in stacky NEEDS to be on a new line

-Numbers from 0 to 26 will print the ASCII character: 1 = 'a', 26 = 'z'.
+0-26: Prints the ASCII character corresponding to the number where 1 = 'a', 26 = 'z'.

-) outputs a new line (newline).
+) : Prints a newline (starts a new line).

-( outputs a space.
+( : Prints a space character.

-+ skips the next line.
++ : Skips the execution of the next line.

-- goes back to the previous line (jumps one line down).
+- : Jumps back to the previous line.

-= resets the program to the first line.
+= : Resets the program to the first line (start over).

-. changes the next line to be the same as the first line.
+. : Replaces the next line with the first line of the program.

-/ changes the next line to the division of the previous line by itself.
+/ : Changes the next line to be the division of the previous line by itself (result is 1).

-* changes the next line to the multiplication of the previous line by itself.
+* : Changes the next line to be the multiplication of the previous line by itself (squares the number).

-^ changes the line two lines ahead to the value of the next line.
+^ : Sets the line two lines after this to be the same as the next line.